Make Way for Tomorrow: Plot

-On the day Barkley is to depart by train, he and Lucy make plans to go out and spend one last afternoon together before having a farewell dinner with the four children.
-They have a fantastic time strolling around the city and reminiscing about their happy years together, even visiting the same hotel in which they had stayed on their honeymoon 50 years prior.
-Their day is made so pleasant partly because of the kindness of people they encounter, who, although strangers, seem to find them a charming couple, to genuinely enjoy their company, and to treat them with deference and respect—in stark contrast to the treatment the two are receiving from their children.
+On the day Barkley is to depart by train, he and Lucy make plans to spend one last afternoon together before having a farewell dinner with the four children.
+They have a fantastic time strolling around the city and reminiscing about their happy years together, visiting the hotel in which they had stayed on their honeymoon 50 years ago.
+Their day is made pleasant partly because of the kindness of people they encounter, who, although strangers, treat them with deference and respect—in stark contrast to the treatment they are receiving from their children.

-Eventually Barkley and Lucy decide to continue their wonderful day by skipping the farewell dinner and dining at the hotel instead; when Barkley informs their daughter with a blunt phone call, it prompts introspection among the four children.
-Son Robert (Ray Meyer) suggests that each of the children has always known that collectively they are "probably the most good-for-nothing bunch of kids that were ever raised, but it didn't bother us much until we found out that Pop knew it too."
-George notes that it is now so late in the evening that they won't even have time to meet their parents at the train station to send off their father.
+Barkley and Lucy decide to continue their wonderful day by skipping the farewell dinner and dining at the hotel instead; when Barkley informs their daughter with a phone call, it prompts introspection among the four children.
+Son Robert (Ray Meyer) suggests that each of the children has always known that collectively they are good for nothing.
+George notes that it is now so late in the evening that they don't have time to meet their parents at the train station to send off their father.
 He says that he deliberately let the time pass until it was too late because he figured their parents would prefer to be alone.
 Nell objects that if they don't go to the station, their parents "will think we're terrible," to which George matter-of-factly replies, "Aren't we?"

-At the train station, Lucy and Barkley say their farewells to one another.
-On the surface, their conversation echoes Lucy's comments to her granddaughter about preferring to pretend, rather than facing facts.
-Barkley tells Lucy that he will find a job in California and quickly send for her; Lucy replies that she is sure he will do so.
+At the train station, Lucy and Barkley say their farewells.
+Barkley tells Lucy that he will quickly find a job in California and send for her; Lucy agrees that she is sure he will.

-They then offer each other a truly final goodbye, saying that they are doing so "just in case" they do not see each other again because "anything could happen."
-Each makes a heartfelt statement reaffirming their lifelong love, in what seems an unspoken acknowledgment that it is almost certainly their final moment together.
-Barkley boards the train, and Lucy and he acknowledge each other and wave through the closed window as the train pulls away.
-A somber Lucy turns from the scene.
+They then offer each other a truly final goodbye, “just in case" they do not see each other again because "anything could happen."
+Each makes a heartfelt statement reaffirming their lifelong love.
+Barkley boards the train, and they wave to each other through the closed window as the train pulls off, prompting a somber Lucy to turn away.

 Cast

+Background

+Make Way For Tomorrow is loosely based on the novel The Years Are So Long (1934) by Josephine Lawrence and the stage production by Helen and Nolan Leary.

+McCarey's loss of his beloved father, Thomas McCarey, in 1936 inspired the film which serves as a tribute to his parents' generation.